 Techniques D-F attempt to find basic blocks that are already resident in the cache because of temporal locality due to loops.
 There is, however, another situation when temporal locality can result in blocks being resident.
 This situation occurs when a routine is invoked from more than one location and some blocks in the routine have not been replaced when the second call occurs.
-As stated previously, the block markers of a function that do fit in the cache are cleared before the call instruction to that function in a routine that does not fit in cache.
+Assuming that context switches can occur, Techniques E and F clear the block markers of a function that fits in the cache before the call instruction to that function in a routine that does not fit in cache.
 At the point when a call to such a function is encountered in Technique G, the compiler attempts to determine if any block markers in the function have already been cleared and the lines associated with those blocks have not been replaced.
 Any block that is determined to be resident, and thus its associated marker is already cleared, need not have its marker cleared again.
-The example in Figure 6 has two calls to the same function that fits in the cache.
+The example in Figure 13 has two calls to the same function that fits in the cache.
 In this example, the instructions following the first call reside in the same line as only one of the blocks in the function being invoked.